steemit/devportal-tutorials-js/tutorials/09_get_account_comments/README.md

 }
 ```

+**3. Formatting**

-Next we will format above object properly in simple user interface.
-From above object, we are only interested in `content` object which holds the data we queried.
+Next we will format the above object properly to view in a simple user interface.
+From the above object, we are only interested in the `content` object which holds the data we require.

 ```javascript
 if (